saveourtool/diktat/info/guide/diktat-coding-convention.md

 #### <a name="r6.1.7"></a> 6.1.7 When using the "implicit backing property" scheme, the name of real and back property should be the same
 Kotlin has a mechanism of [backing properties](https://kotlinlang.org/docs/reference/properties.html#backing-properties).
-In some cases, implicit backing is not enough and it should be done explicitly:
+In some cases, implicit backing is not enough, and it should be done explicitly:
 ```kotlin
 private var _table: Map<String, Int>? = null
 val table: Map<String, Int>